lizardie/ERSA-WooW/slides/01-introduction.md

     - access to your own files
     - make yourself more visible

-## Goals of this workshop
+### Goals of this workshop

 - To make you **familiar** with some concepts and tools, being aware of the facts that
-    - there is no general, optimal, set of workflow tools
+    - there is no final, optimal, set of workflow tools
     - investment is very, very costly (in time that is)

-- However, being a **practical** workshop we do
+- However, being a *practical* workshop we do

     - work with a specific set of tools to
     - touch upon the concepts of markup languages, versioning and opening up.

-- Specifically, we **use**
+- Specifically, we use

     - `Markdown` to format a piece of text into a paper,
-    - `RStudio` as a general editor,
     - `Git` to keep track of what we have done,
-    - `GitHub` to make our material public and share as a website.
+    - `Github` to make our material public and share our ideas as a website.

 ## How we will do it in this workshop

 - Every session start with some introductionary slides

-- Then some hands-on and in-class assignments
+- Then some hands-on in-class assignments

-- All materials can be found on [thomasdegraaff.nl/ERSA-WooW/](http://thomasdegraaff.nl/ERSA-WooW/)

 ## Related work